-Portland has become America's laboratory for innovative small-scale housing development.
-The city combines the most permissive zoning in the country with a culture that embraces creative housing solutions, creating unique opportunities for developers focused on community impact alongside financial returns.
+Join Us in Portland Come walk the streets of America's laboratory for innovative small-scale housing development.
+Portland combines the most permissive zoning in the country with a culture that embraces creative housing solutions, creating a unique landscape for developers focused on community impact.

 Take a look at the IncDev Field Guide: NWA Spring 2025 and peek Jon Jon The Happy Urbanist’s video to get a sense of the experience.